San Juan, La Union: Tourism

-Yellow corn is one of the most important crops in San Juan, and is used as a raw material for food and industrial products such as starch, corn oil, beverages, gluten, snacks etc. It constitutes about 50% of the feed for local livestock and poultry enterprises.
-It was nominated as the product for the One Town One Product (OTOP) Philippines program of President Gloria Macapagal Arroyo to promote entrepreneurship and create jobs.

 Government

+Local government

 San Juan, belonging to the first congressional district of the province of La Union, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

+Education

+The San Juan Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public elementary and high schools.